fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 Energy levels are good, no headaches or light-headedness, no fatigue (however I didn't do any exercise today).
 Feels just about how I felt last time 72 hours into the fast.

+### Day 4

+Had Athletic Greens in the morning, and **finished a 5 km run at my typical pace**.
+The run wasn't easier or harder than my normal 5 km runs that were either fed or (10 hr) fasted.
+I felt more comfortable with exercise after having replenished electrolytes in my body.

+One very surprising turn of events: **had a bowel movement today**, probably what's leftover from before the fast.
+This also means that my gut likely woke up from the Athletic Greens supplement, so far I'm feeling fantastic but will monitor to see if I should abort after day 5.

+Energy level were great, a mild hunger feeling has returned and lingers.

+One thing was that my extremities were colder than normal (I have cold hands and feet to begin with), so I took a foot bath in the evening, and probably another one before bed.